Struggling with your toddler waking at 5am? You’re not stuck with early mornings. Learn effective ways to get your child to wake up later.

-One simple way to stop the early mornings is to adjust for a later bedtime.
+One simple way to handle your toddler waking up too early all of a sudden is to adjust for a later bedtime.
 Push bedtime back in 15 minute increments so your toddler can sleep and wake up later.

 For instance, if bedtime is normally 6pm, stretch it to 6:15pm for a few nights until your toddler gets used to that.
 Then aim for a 6:30pm bedtime.
 Keep pushing it back until you reach the time you’d like him to go to bed.

-It’s tempting to allow your day to start when your toddler wakes up.
+It’s tempting to allow your day to start when your toddler wakes up too early and won’t go back to sleep.
 He may fuss, wants milk, or otherwise calls for your attention.
 For any parent trying to go back to sleep, this is almost impossible.

 But be firm with your child’s wake up time as you would with his bedtime.
 You don’t have to start your day at 5am because he’s awake.
 Instead, teach him to wait and understand that wake up time doesn’t happen the minute he’s up.